-7. Nomination committee
+7. 7.
+Nomination committee

 The company should have a nomination committee, and the nomination committee should be laid down in the company's articles of association.
-The general meeting should stipulate guidelines for the duties of the nomination committee, elect the chairperson and members of the nomination committee, and determine the committee's remuneration
+The nomination committee should propose candidates for the board and the nomination committee, and remuneration for the members of these bodies.
+The general meeting should stipulate guidelines for the duties of the nomination committee, elect the chairperson and members of the nomination committee, and determine the committee's remuneration.

 The nomination committee should have contact with shareholders, the board of directors and the company's executive personnel as part of its work on proposing candidates for election to the board.
+Shareholders should be informed about how they can propose candidates.